"InternationalDrugMart.com has been a godsend. I've saved about 80 percent on my medications."

 Cefaclor is prescribed to treat a wide variety of bacterial infections such as ear, nose, throat, skin, urine and respiratory tract infections.
 It is a cephalosporin-type antibiotic that works by stopping the growth of bacteria in your body.
+This medicine may also be used to treat other conditions as determined by your doctor.

 The dosage of Cefaclor prescribed to each patient will vary.
 Always follow your physician’s instructions and/or the directions on the prescription drug label.
-The following dosage information includes the common dose of Cefaclor.
-If your dose is different, do not follow the dosage described below unless your physician has approved.
+Take Cefaclor with a full glass of water.

 If your physician has instructed or directed you to take Cefaclor medication in a regular schedule and you have missed a dose of this medicine, take it as soon as you remember.
 However, if it is almost time for your next dose, then skip the missed dose and go back to your regular dosing schedule.
 Do not double the doses unless otherwise directed.